al3xandr3/al3xandr3.github.io/_posts/2014-06-24-data-analysis-process.md

-## Implementing COnVO
+## Implementing CoNVO

-After the written down COnVO, we then go into applying the sketched out vision:
+After the written down CoNVO, we then go into applying the sketched out vision:

 - Define timeline for each task, don't let a particular one go on forever.
 Beware of rabbit holes.
 Do a Gantt chart, for example.
 - The implementation should all be focused on the argument (and mockup) defined.
 Should be about trying to find evidence to support the argument claim.